braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 #### Other Use Cases

-The ideas for progress-based and user-focused push content extensions are endless, some examples could be adding the option to share your progress across different platforms, expressing achievements unlocked, punch cards, or even onboarding checklists.
+The ideas for progress-based and user-focused push content extensions are endless, some examples include adding the option to share your progress across different platforms, expressing achievements unlocked, punch cards, or even onboarding checklists.

+##### Ready to log analytics?
+Visit the [following section](#logging-analytics) to get a better understanding of how the flow of data should look.

 ### Information Capture Push Notification